yhli-ml/PLNL/README.md

 # PLNL
-This is the PyTorch implementation of complementary label learning method - PLNL from the ICLR 2025 paper - **Complementary Label Learning with Positive Label Guessing and Negative Label Enhancement**
+This is the PyTorch implementation of complementary label learning method **PLNL** from the ICLR 2025 paper **Complementary Label Learning with Positive Label Guessing and Negative Label Enhancement**

 ## Requirements
 - Python 3.10